arras-energy/gridlabd-old/docs/README.md

-The main documentation for GridLAB-D is available at https://gridlab-d.shoutwiki.com/.
+The main documentation for GridLAB-D is available at [GridLAB-D Wiki](https://gridlab-d.shoutwiki.com/).

-Modifications implemented in this version of GridLAB-D are documented at https://github.com/dchassin/gridlabd/wiki.
+Modifications implemented in this version of GridLAB-D are documented at [project wiki](https://github.com/dchassin/gridlabd/wiki).